akshaykhanna/Cron-Expression-Parser/README.md

 ## Setup
  - Clone repo
  - Install node (>= 14) if not already present.
- - `npm install` in repo folder to install node dependencies .
+ - `npm install` in repo folder to install node dependencies for this project.

 ## Steps to run
 Run `npm run exec` followed by `cron_string` in quotes in node terminal to print the parse cron string as output.